hayhouseboycott/hayhouseboycott.github.io/andrew-karpenko.md

 > https://www.historicmysteries.com/celtic-goddess-brigid-saint-irish-myth/

 # 2
-I would of course, gladly take Goddess Brigid with me to court:
+I would of course, gladly take Goddess Brigid with me to court...

 > That is an example where things aren't clear..
 That old traditions merge with newer ones..
 >